abrugsch/retropie-minicade-hat/README.md

 ## Gerbers

-Are in the /prod folder.
+Are in the /prod folder for the 4-layer version and /2-Layer/prod folder for the 2-layer version.
+You probably don't need the 4-layer one, an entire layer for ground is probably overkill for this board, and 2nd signal layer is barely used but it's there if you want it.
 Have at it.
 I haven't generated assembly files as it's not hard to hand solder.
 It's easy enough to generate them yourself if you need to.